 - You can interact with those that understand what you're going through.

 - You can develop friendships that can help you gain confidence in your ability to overcome anxiety.

-    Chat rooms are far more instant than forums and a more personal tool than general web pages, so they represent a fairly instant and social way to deal with your mental health.
+Chat rooms are far more instant than forums and a more personal tool compared to general web pages, so they represent a fairly instant and social way to deal improve your mental health.

 What Anxiety Chat Rooms Are NOT Good For